escalibore/mySqlGrid/README.md

 4. Specify your SQL Select statement (and any other optional parameters) in the "$mySqlGridOptions" array.
 5. In the body of your html you will need to create two div elements - one for the datagrid, and one for the pagination area.
 These two divs must be given ids of "mySqlGridTable" and "mySqlGridPagination", respectively.<br>

-To see a basic example, see file "basicgrid.php".
+To see a basic example, see <a href="https://github.com/escalibore/mySqlGrid/blob/master/basicgrid.php">basicgrid.php</a>.

 <h4>MySqlGrid Options are specified in the header of your html, in a PHP array called "$mySqlGridOptions".
 The options are as follows:</h4>
 <table>